isc-projects/kea/doc/sphinx/kea-messages.rst

 hook point set the next step to SKIP value.
 For this particular hook point, that setting by a callout instructs the server to not release a lease.
-If client requested release of multiples leases (by sending multiple IA options), the server will retains this particular lease and will proceed with other renewals as usual.
+If client requested release of multiples leases (by sending multiple IA options), the server will retain this particular lease and will proceed with other renewals as usual.
 The argument holds the client and transaction identification information.